-San Leandro families have easy access to the Oakland Zoo (just a block outside the city limits) and the Oakland Airport, but did you know there’s a lot more fun things for kids in San Leandro than that?
+San Leandro families have easy access to the Oakland Zoo (just a block outside the city limits) and the Oakland Airport, but did you know there are a lot of fun things for kids to do in San Leandro?
 The San Leandro Improvement Association helped us put together this list of family activities in San Leandro.

-Whether you are looking for an outdoor adventure or a simple day in the city, here are the top eight places in San Leandro that are fun for kids and parents too!
+Whether you are looking for an outdoor adventure or a simple day in the city, here are some of the Best Things to Do in San Leandro with kids– and parents too!

 Top Kid-Friendly Things to Do in San Leandro

-San Leandro’s photogenic Spanish-style villa invites you to explore with your family.
+Casa Peralta – San Leandro’s photogenic Spanish-style villa invites you to explore with your family.
 The historic landmark offers a great picnic area—bring a blanket and some snacks.
-The San Leandro Improvement Association has also added multiple table-and-chair sets with umbrellas that make the perfect place to rest and enjoy a lunch with the family as kids run around through the beautiful grounds.
+The San Leandro Improvement Association has also added multiple table-and-chair sets with umbrellas that make the perfect place to rest and enjoy lunch with the family as kids run around through the beautiful grounds.

-DC Dance Center – This dance studio welcomes dancers of all ages to participate in Zumba, hip-hop, ballet, combo classes and more!
-Every summer the studio also offers fun summer camps for children including a Unicorns & Ballerinas Dance Camp!
+DC Dance Center – This dance studio welcomes dancers of all ages to participate in Zumba, hip-hop, ballet, combo classes, and more!
+Every summer the studio also offers fun summer camps for children.

-The Libraries – The San Leandro Libraries have children’s programming that includes free movie nights during the summer.
+The Libraries – The San Leandro Public Libraries have all sorts of children’s programming.

 Washington Manor Park and Pool – This large city park has picnic areas and playgrounds, but don’t miss the swimming pool as it boasts a couple of kid-friendly waterslides for an extra splash!